Windy City Jamboree

-Windy City Jamboree was an American popular music program on the DuMont Television Network from March 19 to June 18, 1950.
+Windy City Jamboree is an American popular music program on the DuMont Television Network from March 19 to June 18, 1950.
 The show aired live from the Rainbow Gardens nightclub in Chicago, Illinois, on Sunday nights from 8pm to 10 pm ET, using the facilities of DuMont affiliate WGN-TV.

 The cast included Danny O'Neil, Gloria Van, Jane Brockman and Bud Tygett, Jimmy McPartland, Dick Edwards, "Woo Woo" Stephens, Paula Raye, John Dalz, and the Julian Stockdale Orchestra.